nisiddharth/DocAppoint/README.md

 # Hack36
-MNNIT First Year.
+MNNIT First Year.<BR>
--This is an Android Application.
+-This is an Android Application Project.<BR>
--final is the zipped file.
+-SignUp.7z is the compressed project folder.<BR>
 -app-debug.apk is the apk.